keenanpayne/keenanpayne.com/posts/acting-from-fear.md

   - Self-Reflection
 ---

-{% include atoms/figure.html, src: "/images/posts/mirror/mirror.jpg", alt: "Public domain image of theatrical people looking in mirror", caption: "", source_title: "The New York Public Library", source_link: "https://digitalcollections.nypl.org/items/590d9f10-f033-0132-6114-58d385a7b928" %}
+{% include atoms/figure.html, src: "/images/posts/mirror/mirror.jpg", alt: "Public domain image of theatrical people looking in mirror", caption: "In the end, we always find a way to look ridiculous.", source_title: "The New York Public Library", source_link: "https://digitalcollections.nypl.org/items/590d9f10-f033-0132-6114-58d385a7b928" %}

 An ongoing refrain for my self-reflection practice is the idea of "purposeful behavior."
 Reflecting on what underpins my behavior (e.g., thoughts, actions, motivations, emotions, desires, etc.) helps bridge the gap between my authentic self and my behavior.